yakivmospan/personal-site/docs/experience.md

 - Started developing at the end of second course
 - Started to work at Lemberg Solution Limited at the beginning of the third course

+## Founder

+A few years ago I've finally made it - [Mospan Tales](https://mospantales.com/en/), a solo Mobile Indie Games Studio.
+There, during my free time and together with my family, I'm creating my own tales.

+- Currently in progress - [The D Adventure](https://thedadventure.mospantales.com/en/), a 2D mobile action platformer game with a dinosaur theme, focused on fast-paced gameplay and handcrafted levels.

 ## Contributor